 We use the ReadWriteInc Phonics programme as our main method of teaching phonics and reading across school.
-Once children have completed the program, we are using the ReadWriteInc Language and Literacy programme to further develop their skills and knowledge in English to support their fluency and comprehension.
+Once children have completed the program, we further develop their skills and knowledge in English to support their fluency and comprehension.

 The children throughout the school are encouraged to tackle mathematics through a variety of ways including practical activities, games, investigations, problem solving, mental mathematics, computer based activities and through more formal written work.

-Number, Shape and Space, Measures and Data Handling are taught throughout the year in line with the Curriculum 2014.
+Number, Shape and Space, Measures and Data Handling are taught throughout the year in line with the National Curriculum.
 We use Abacus and Hamilton Trust as planning tools, and also draw on a range of other resources, such as Numicon, to give the children a broad mathematics curriculum.

 Science is taught through a range of topics throughout the school.
 Children are given opportunities for practical exploration and experimenting, and are encouraged to ask and answer questions.